 Are you feeling frustrated with your current weight?
 Have you found yourself getting heavier and heavier as the years pass by?
-Do you have some success losing weight, but find it creeps back on over the years?
+Do you see yourself going through yo yo dieting over the years?
 Perhaps weight loss surgery can help.

 If you have had only transitional success losing weight, with the weight coming back on nearly as quickly as you take it off, it is likely time to consider Gastric Weight Loss Surgery.
 There are 3 main types of Surgery that can help treat Obesity: Gastric Band/Lap Band, Gastric Sleeve and Gastric Bypass.